Yoga aT rosemont Wellness

 We offer a growing schedule of yoga and movement classes in our beautiful intimate studio space.
 More information about the teachers is offered below the class registration.
 Space is limited so registering in advance is recommended.

-For new students we are offering an Anniversary Special in the month of March - 30 days of unlimited classes for $40!
+We’ve extended our new students Anniversary Special for the months of April and May - 30 days of unlimited classes for $40!
 Sign up through the “View Products/Packages” link.

 Single class $15

 10-class pass $110

 Monthly renewing membership $80 (also includes discounts on some workshops)

 ABOUT ALEKSANDRA TOWNSEND

 Aleksandra found yoga in 2001 during her first visit to Maine from Poland and she was drawn instantly into this transformative and healing practice.
 She completed her initial 200-hour vinyasa teacher training with Jennifer Cooper and Sandra Pleasant in Virginia and has since studied with many teachers including Sean Corn, Shiva Rea, Patricia Walden, Jacqui Bonwell, Amy Wren, Nicole Clark, and many others.
 She also holds 40-hour Prenatal Training with Still Point Healing Method, Shiva Shakti School of Yoga, and also Kids Yoga Teacher Training through ChildLight Yoga.
 Additionally, she has a strong background and certification in Pilates, Ayurveda, and is a Usui Reiki Master.
 Aleksandra completed her 500-hour advanced Yoga Teacher Training with Yoga of Energy Flow.
 She recently completed her 40-hour Yoga Nidra Certification.